 UCLU Swimming Club was founded by three enthusiastic swimmers in 2012 – Michael Garner-Jones, Henry Marshall and Ruby Groome; mostly arriving at UCL only to discover there was no way to partake in the sport they loved and represent their university.
 Disillusioned by experiences at other teams and societies they set out to create a team focused on having fun through a common enjoyment of swimming.
 After all, we are all equal in a swimming costume, a hat and a pair of goggles.

 On November 22nd 2012, the club was officially affiliated to UCL Union.
 This was the first hurdle in an uphill struggle to establish ourselves as a fully functioning society and importantly acquire pool time – a battle that is on going.
 Eventually, we came through the woods and our first sessions took place from January to March 2013.
-In just ten sessions, almost thirty people signed up to join the club, despite the steep membership fee.
+In just ten sessions, almost thirty people signed up to join the club, despite the relatively steep membership fee.